JROChub/power_house/docs/book_of_power.md

 36. Document every custom modulus in mission playbooks for traceability.
 37. When auditors ask why deterministic fields matter, mention ledger reproducibility.
 38. When mathematicians ask the same question, mention polynomial commitments.
-39. When executives ask, say “ribcage of the proof engine.”
+39. When executives ask, say "ribcage of the proof engine."
 40. Use `FieldElement::from` functions to convert integers into field elements gracefully.
 41. Always subtract using field operations; plain subtraction may underflow.
 42. If you witness a colleague using `%` directly on `u64`, confiscate their keyboard.
-43. Replace naive mod expressions with the crate’s specific operations.
+43. Replace naive mod expressions with the crate's specific operations.
 44. Example: `(a + b - c) % p` becomes `((a + b) - c).value()` using field wrappers.
 45. Keep alphabetic naming consistent: `a`, `b`, `lambda`, `chi`.
-46. Document the notation in your team’s style guide.
+46. Document the notation in your team's style guide.
 47. When computing sums inside transcripts, do not convert to plain integers.
 48. Maintain final values as field elements until writing to ledger.
 49. The ledger stores textual integers but the operations leading there must stay in the field.
-50. To emulate this book’s demonstration, compile transcripts manually and check each numeric entry.
+50. To emulate this book's demonstration, compile transcripts manually and check each numeric entry.
 51. If a ledger entry reads `round_sums: 37 11`, you now understand the field context.
 52. Provide cross references inside ledger comments: `# F101`.
-53. This manual expects you to remember Fermat’s little theorem without apologizing.
+53. This manual expects you to remember Fermat's little theorem without apologizing.
 54. Individuals unable to recall modular arithmetic fundamentals must repeat cadet training.
 55. JROC-NET relies on deterministic math to keep nodes in sync; chaos begins with sloppy algebra.
 56. Even networked operations refer back to this chapter when verifying digests.